 You can put in a request for a credit report with your lender.
 Alternatively, you can use dedicated credit report websites (ClearScore, Experian) that offer a 30-day trial.
 Once you obtain your report, please send it to us.

-Your credit is not directly related to your claim(s), therefore, these records will not appear on your credit score.
+Your credit score is not directly linked to your complaint.
+Therefore, any complaint made against your bank will not appear on your credit file.

 NOTE: The case(s) against your lender(s) are for breaches of the Regulatory Guidance by the Financial Conduct Authority (FCA) or the the Customer Credit Act 1974.
 The FCA regulates the banks.